 Many business owners and entrepreneurs wonder whether just one person can form a company in Delaware.
 The answer is yes.
 Whether you are looking to form an LLC or corporation, you can be the sole owner and operator of your business entity.

 Yes, a Delaware LLC can have just one Member.
 An LLC with only one Member is called a Single-Member LLC.

 Most LLCs are actually Single-Member LLCs.
 This is because LLCs are easy for solo-entrepreneurs and small business owners to manage.

-A single-member LLC has only one Member and can be used for a variety of business purposes, such as solo consultant businesses and real estate transactions.
+A Single-Member LLC has only one Member who is the owner and manager of the company.
+Single-Member LLCs are used for a variety of business purposes, from solo consultant businesses, side hustles, and real estate transactions.